slavivo/open_evaluation/README.md

 python src/evaluation.py
 ```

-You can use -i or --input to enable input from console (for now default behaviour is to take the first item from data/answers.json); -f or --feedback to specify if feedback should be provided; -t or --type if feedback should be used in grading; -c or --czech if the input is in Czech language.
+You can use -i or --input to enable input from console (for now default behaviour is to take the first item from data/answers.json); -f or --feedback to specify if feedback should be provided; -t or --type if feedback should be used in grading; -c or --czech if the input is in Czech language; -l or --logprobs to show logprobs of the categories.

 Example of running the program with feedback, using feedback in grading and in czech: